TL;DR

 This is the challenging landscape that is prompting millions of Britons to consider their options.

 The primary and most compelling benefit of PMI is speed.
-It allows you to bypass NHS waiting lists and gain immediate access to the care you need.
+It allows you to use a private pathway, subject to policy terms and availability and gain prompt access, where available, to the care you may need.
 When you're struggling with your mental health, this speed is not a luxury—it's a lifeline.

 Here’s how it typically works for mental health: